axemonkey/blog.clivemurray.com/src/posts/2025/clives-album-of-the-year-2024.md

 ## And the winners are…

-I've gone back and forth on this a few times, and while the first one was never in doubt, the second took a while to lock down its place on top of the podium.
+I've gone back and forth on this a few times, and while the first one was never in any doubt, the second took a while to lock down its place on top of the podium.

 ### [The Cure](https://thecure.com/) - [Songs of a Lost World](https://www.amazon.co.uk/Songs-Lost-World-Cure/dp/B0DHHKW8NF)